 When picking the right ear plugs for you, consider where you will be wearing them and, if it's somewhere noisy, pick a pair with the appropriate noise reduction rating (NRR) so that you can achieve your desired level of peace and quiet.

 This is particularly important if you looking for ear plugs for a music concert or any event where the noise level is likely to be pretty intense.
 As a guide an NRR rating of 20-30db is good for a concert whilst and NRR of over 30bd is the number you need to be looking at for noisier environments.

 You’ll also want to consider comfort based on how long you need to wear them for too; ear plugs come in all different styles to suit your ears and are normally made of material that sits comfortably in your ear canal such as foam or silicone.

-If you are looking for ear plugs to help you sleep, then a high NRR may not be relevant but material will be, opting for silicon will ensure the ear plugs mould well to your ears whilst also offering a little noise protection.
+If you are looking for ear plugs to help you sleep (for example, to block out snoring), then a high NRR may not be relevant but material will be, opting for silicon will ensure the ear plugs mould well to your ears whilst also offering a little noise protection.
 Likewise for swimming, whilst you may want to drown out the noise of the children's pool, it'll be more important to make sure they are moulded and watertight.

 We’ve picked out some of the best ear plugs on the market that are reusable and have varied NRR’s and materials so you can choose which one is best for you.

 The best ear plugs you can buy today